yogeshbdeshpande/draft-twi-reference-architecture/draft-twi-reference-architecture.md

 {::boilerplate bcp14}

 This document uses terms and concepts defined by the WIMSE and RATS architecture.
-For a complete glossary, see {{Section 4 of -rats-arch}}.
+For a complete glossary, see {{Section 4 of -rats-arch}} & {{-WIMSE}}.

 ## Glossary